jamesm224/community_dynamics/README.md

     - Contain QC plots, comparison between FCM and metagenomic data
     - Visualize abundance of reads using bowtie2
     - Visualize abundance of reads corrected with and without estimated extraction efficiency

+### Replicate Analysis
+We had two experimental trials using identical Thalassospira strains.
+To ensure that between multiple experimental trials we were getting the same results, we compared the differential expression results.
+The data includes the outputted edgeR results for Prochlorococcus and Thalassospira in both trials.
+Scripts are located here: scripts/replicate_analysis/thalassospira_replicate_analysis